The Best Spring Break Getaways in Every State

 Rhode Island: Newport

 If you’re visiting Newport in early May, sailing enthusiasts won’t want to miss the only North American stopover of the exciting Volvo Ocean Yacht Race.
 And of course, you need to see Newport’s stunning mansions and learn about their remarkable 250 years of history by taking a mansion tour or two.
 Besides visiting Newport’s mansions, there are plenty of other historic sites, museums, landmarks, architectural buildings, and parks to see.
 While you’re in town, make sure you make time to see Castle Hill Lighthouse, Bowen’s Wharf, Rose Island Lighthouse, Beavertail Lighthouse, and The Old Stone Mill.
 Perhaps the best way to see most of these beautiful homes and landmarks is by boat.
 Fortunately, Newport has a whole lot of those–and many companies that offer tours from the water.
 After, enjoy a lovely 10-mile drive down the very scenic Ocean Drive, which is another must-see destination while you’re in Newport.
 Be sure to stop by Newport Fudgery before you go and taste their delectable sweets!
+Find out the best bucket list ideas for every state.

 South Carolina: Myrtle Beach